mekorhabracha/mekorhabracha.github.io/services/holidays.md

 ### Second Seder at the Shul

-Mekor Habracha will be hosting a community Pesach seder led by Rabbi Hirsch on the second night of Passover, Tuesday, April 11.
+Mekor Habracha will be hosting a community Pesach seder led by Rabbi Hirsch on the second night of Passover, Tuesday, April 11, at 7:45pm.
 The cost is $50 per person ($53 if using PayPal), children free, cost adjustments available.
 If you are interested in attending, please RSVP to the shul email ASAP & send payment no later than Wednesday March 29.
 To pay, use Venmo, PayPal, or send a check to Mekor Habracha, c/o Ellen Geller, 768 N.Croskey St, Phila, PA 19130.

 ### Pesach Without the Pain - Rabbi Hirsch's Class on the Laws of Pesach